-The Agency's response to our findings, which is in the section titled Views of Responsible Officials and Planned Corrective Actions, was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on the Agency's response.
+Government Auditing Standards requires the auditor to perform limited procedures on the Agency's response to the findings identified in our audit and described in the section titled Views of Responsible Officials and Planned Corrective Actions.
+The Agency's response was not subjected to the other auditing procedures applied in the audit of the consolidated financial statements and individual financial statements, and accordingly, we express no opinion on the Agency's response.

-Intended purpose
+Intended purpose of report on compliance